 1. Make it a technology-free zone.

 We’ve noticed that this is becoming more and more popular during wedding ceremonies.
 If you haven’t considered suggesting this to your clients, ask them to issue a no-phone/no-camera policy for guests during the ceremony.

-This prevents the inevitable conflicts like Uncle Bob stepping out into the aisle when the bride is coming, or all of your wider shots being ruined by a sea of iPads being held up (and they thought your camera was big).
+This prevents the inevitable conflicts like Uncle Bob stepping out into the aisle when the bride is coming, or all of your wider shots being ruined by a sea of iPads being held up.

 The best time to suggest this is after you feel that you’ve gained the trust of your clients, which could be right when you first meet them or after the engagement session.

 The only downside is that it’s all up to you to capture the important moments, and therefore, I highly recommend that you never shoot a ceremony alone.
 Always have at least a second shooter.

 Another reason why a no-phone-no-camera policy is a good idea is that you are actually giving all the guests a chance to enjoy and experience the ceremony instead of staring at a 5-inch screen.
 They’ll be able to see the real thing in “super-real-because-it-is-real” HD.

 It’s probably a thankless gift, but trust me, it is a great gift for all the guests.
 Guests might ask you where to see the photos after the wedding, so have some cards made out with links to your online gallery or let them know that the couple send out the link to each of the guests.

 We always add our wedding images to the same online gallery as the couple’s engagement session.
 This way, the couple can use the same link from many months ago, and even include it on their wedding website.